Strength Training and the Young Athlete

 On the argument of effectiveness, adequately programmed strength training has shown considerable positive effects with regards to pre-adolescents.
 A study quoted by Dr. Drabik in his book, "Children & Sports Training", showed a 40% increase in strength for boys and girls (aged 10 to 11) following a nine-week strength-training program.
 In terms of danger or contraindication, the greatest concern lies in ligament or bone damage.
 Elastic, young skeletons and connective tissue can be injured if loads are excessive.
 This is why loads must be kept low and proper form strictly followed.
 Of interesting note is the argument regarding strength training and stunted growth.
-In the event of bone or growth plate damage growth can in fact be stunted.
-But, if proper strength training parameters are prescribed, than the opposite is true.
+In the event of bone or growth plate damage growth can in fact, be stunted.
+But, if proper strength training parameters are prescribed then the opposite is true.
 Muscle pull (which refers to the tension or 'tugging' where the muscle attaches to the bone and incurred during muscle contraction), is a significant factor that stimulates bone thickness.
 Moreover, 'intermittent use of submaximal resistance stimulates height growth'.

 Assessment is essential

 One keynote point that I have preached endlessly is the fact that an orthopaedic assessment MUST precede any strength training prescription.
-Postural defects can be made worse by incorrect application of strength training, and conversely improved by correct application.
-An assessment is a mandatory pre-cursor to any child-based strength-training program.
+Postural defects can be made worse by incorrect application of strength training, and conversely improved by a correct application.
+An assessment is a mandatory precursor to any child-based strength-training program.